People representing Medicare plans aren't allowed to:

-- Make an appointment to tell you about their plan unless you agree in writing or through a recorded phone discussion to the products being discussed.
+- Make an appointment to tell you about their plan unless you agree.
 During the appointment, they can only try to sell you the products you agreed to hear about.

 - Talk to you about their plan in areas where you get health care like an exam room, hospital patient room, or at a pharmacy counter.

 - Market their plans or enroll you during an educational event like a health fair or conference.

 Independent agents and brokers selling plans must be licensed by the state, and the plan must tell the state which agents are selling their plans.